 Supplementing with vitamin B6 can help boost progesterone to balance excess estrogen.
 Vitamin B6, along with vitamins B1 and B2, assists liver enzymes in removing excess estrogen from the body.

-Additionally, certain herbs such as Chaste Berry extract, chrysin, green tea extract, black cohash, DIM, broccoli seed extract and resveratrol all work great to relieve menstrual pain and improve the female hormone balance.
-We put together a specific supplement called Fem Protect which contains therapeutic dosages of all of these key nutrients and more.
-I use this with all of my patients dealing with endometriosis and other menstrual related complaints.
+Additionally, certain herbs such as chaste berry extract, chrysin, green tea extract, black cohash, DIM, broccoli seed extract and resveratrol all work great to relieve menstrual pain and improve the female hormone balance.
+You can find supplements that have a few of these herbs in clinical dosages.

 Balance Blood Sugar